 - e.
 Official withdrawal will occur when the student notifies the institution's Campus Director that he/she will not return, either by the postmark date for written notification, or the date said information is delivered to the institution's Campus Director in person. - f.
 Unofficial withdrawal may occur immediately should the student exceed fourteen (14) consecutive calendar days of absence, as determined by the institution through monitoring clock hour attendance at least every thirty (30) days.
 In these cases, the official withdrawal date will be the student's last date of attendance. - g.
 If the program is cancelled after a student's enrollment and before instruction in the program has begun, the student shall be entitled to receive from the institution a full refund of tuition, fees, and other charges paid by the student or on behalf of the student as is provided under rules promulgated by the Department.
 The institution may make refunds which exceed those required by the state. - h.
 If the program is cancelled after a student's enrollment and after instruction in the program has begun, the student shall be entitled to receive from the institution such refund or partial refund of the tuition, fees, and other charges paid by the student or on behalf of the student as is provided under rules promulgated by the U.S. Department of Education.
 The institution may make refunds which exceed those required by the state. - i.
 If the institution closes permanently and ceases to offer instruction after students have enrolled, and instruction has begun, the institution must make arrangements for students.
-Each student shall be given a refund prorated to at least reflect the percentage of time remaining to complete the course of instruction and will be provided an official transcript of all hours earned while enrolled in the program. - j.
+In the event of permanent closure, the institution will pursue a teach out agreement with another institution no more than 50 miles from the current institution location.
+In the event that is not practicable the impacted students shall be given a refund prorated to at least reflect the percentage of time remaining to complete the course of instruction and will be provided an official transcript of all hours earned while enrolled in the program.
+Each student shall be given a student being able to transfer hours to another school and the number of hours the receiving school will accept. - j.
 The institution shall mail a written acknowledgement of a student's cancellation or written withdrawal to the student within fifteen (15) calendar days of the date of notification.
 Written acknowledgment is not necessary if the refund has been mailed to the student within 15 calendar days. - k.
 In Illinois and Indiana, monies due the applicant or student shall be refunded within forty-five (45) days, whether official or unofficial cancellation or withdrawal.
 In Wisconsin, monies due the applicant or student shall be refunded within forty (40) days, whether official or unofficial cancellation or withdrawal. - I. Deposits or down payments shall become part of the tuition. - m.
 If a student on an approved leave of absence does not return, the official withdrawal date is the earlier of the scheduled date of return or the date the student gives notice of not returning. - n.
 In the case of a student's disabling injury, death in the immediate family, or other documented mitigating circumstances, a reasonable and fair settlement will be made. - o.
 Collection Policy: Tricoci University will work with each student to ensure that all balances are fully paid or a satisfactory payment plan is in place.
 If a student's enrollment is terminated, outstanding balances may be forwarded to a collection agency or other third party, which will follow the above Cancellation, Withdrawal and Settlement Policy.